Thanksgiving Divorce, Dating & Thanksgiving

 A statuesque, beautiful man of mystery.
 His perfect teeth flashed like sunshine against the ink of space.
 I quickly memorized the planes of his beautiful face, the swell of his full delicious lips, and the way his large dark eyes depict a quiet focused intensity.
 An old soul trapped in a 30-year-old man’s perfectly muscled body, his voice had a melodic quality that immediately put me at ease.
 A flicker of humanity and compassion waged war with a deep sadness that all shared equal space on his beautiful face.
 A traveling man who found comfort amongst strangers.

 Steve was in town from Florida on business.
-We chatted back and forth for several days and decided that our connection was one that required at least one meet up before he flew off for his next destination.
+We chatted back and forth for several days and decided that our connection was one that required at least one meet-up before he flew off for his next destination.
 We met for drinks the night before he was scheduled to leave and quickly thereafter took our party back to his hotel room.
-He was absolutely lovely and the connection and conversation was delightful and natural.
+He was absolutely lovely and the connection and conversation were delightful and natural.
 He made me laugh—like really laugh—and seemed to hang on my every word.
 He inspired feelings of confidence in my own beauty and uniqueness.
 I will leave some things for the imagination but will say that I crossed a few more things off of the Fuck It list and that both my mind and body were completely blown.
 The things this man could do with his body made him deserving of a Nobel Peace Prize as far as I am concerned.
 Overall I would give Steve:

 What I learned about myself:

-This date was a game changer for me in a lot of ways.
+This date was a game-changer for me in a lot of ways.
 Not only did we have an absolutely unique connection, but also I was able to accomplish some things that up until this point had been elusive for me.
 One of the things on my Fuck It list was to have totally self-confident sex, which I know may sound odd, but when one is still fumbling around in figuring out their own sexuality, it’s hard to feel confident.
 For whatever reason, the way that Steve looked at and talked to me made me feel so very sexy and confident.
 I wish I could bottle the experience up and sell it!

 So although I can’t actually bottle it up, I sure as hell can pull up the way I felt and bring that into future encounters with me.
 There is something incredibly sexy about confidence, and I want it!